Economy of California: History

 Since 1945, manufacturing of electronic equipment, computers, machinery, transportation equipment, and metal products, has increased rapidly while aircraft and naval construction has largely ceased.
 Stanford University, its affiliates, and graduates played a major role in the development of California's electronics and high-tech industry.
 From the 1890s, Stanford University's leaders saw its mission as leading the development of the West and shaped the school accordingly.
 Regionalism helped align Stanford's interests with those of the Stanford area's high-tech firms for the first fifty years of Silicon Valley's development.
 During the 1940s and 1950s, Frederick Terman, as Stanford's dean of engineering and provost, encouraged faculty and graduates to start their own companies.
-He is credited with nurturing Hewlett-Packard, Varian Associates, and other high-tech firms such as Apple Inc., Google, etc. in what would become Silicon Valley that grew up around the Stanford campus.
+He is credited with nurturing Hewlett-Packard, Varian Associates, Fairchild Semiconductor, Intel Corporation and later other high-tech firms such as Apple Inc., Google, etc. in what would become Silicon Valley that grew up around the Stanford campus.
 Despite the development of other high-tech economic centers throughout the United States and the world, Silicon Valley continues to be a leading hub for high-tech innovation and development, accounting for one-third of all of the venture capital investment in the United States.
 Geographically, Silicon Valley encompasses all of the Santa Clara Valley, the southern Peninsula, and the southern East Bay.
 A number of high-tech companies and small low-tech, often low-wage, companies are also located in Southern California.

 Tourism is also an important part of California's economy.
 Yosemite National Park was established in 1890, followed by nine other national parks and seashores, as well as various other protected areas across California.
 Disneyland, established in 1955, and other theme parks draw millions of visitors each year.

 California also pioneered numerous innovations in retailing during the mid-20th century, particularly fast food restaurants and credit cards.
 Nationwide fast food chains A&W Restaurants (1919), McDonald's (1940), Taco Bell (1961), and Panda Express (1983) were all founded in California.
 Visa Inc. (originally BankAmericard) was born from a 1958 experiment by Bank of America in Fresno, while MasterCard (originally Master Charge) was formed as the Interbank Card Association in 1966 by a group of California banks to compete against BankAmericard.

 If the state were considered separately, it would rank as the fifth largest economy in the world, behind rest of the United States, China, Japan, and Germany as of 2017.
 The state recently overtook the United Kingdom to take the fifth spot.
 The U.S. Bureau of Economic Analysis reported that California's GDP was $2.751 trillion in 3rd quarter 2017.